kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/big_data/numpy/numpy.md

 A single integer in Python 3.4 actually contains four pieces:

-• ob_refcnt, a reference count that helps Python silently handle memory alloca‐ tion and deallocation
+* ob_refcnt, a reference count that helps Python silently handle memory allocation and deallocation
-• ob_type, which encodes the type of the variable
+* ob_type, which encodes the type of the variable
-• ob_size, which specifies the size of the following data members
+* ob_size, which specifies the size of the following data members
-• ob_digit, which contains the actual integer value that we expect the Python vari‐able to represent
+* ob_digit, which contains the actual integer value that we expect the Python variable to represent

 This means that there is some overhead in storing an integer in Python as compared to an integer in a compiled language like C, as illustrated below,